 In the olden days, Disney was a huge luxury.
 Only the rich and famous could afford to go.
-Over the past 20 years, Disney World has became the number one amusement park in the world.
+Over the past 20 years, Disney World has become the number one amusement park in the world.
 Last year, the Walt Disney brand made $45 billion dollars in revenue for all 11 parks around the world.
-So why wouldn’t they want to make it more family friendly!
-The park is practically centered around children ages 1 and up!
-They are trying to paint the picture that this is a environment for everyone in the family; and it is!
+So why wouldn’t they want to make it more family-friendly!

 Check out my top 5 tips on why taking your toddler to Disney is the best decision.

 When I was younger and heard about others going to Disney, all I heard was, “Nooo don’t take your baby to Disney he’s only 3, he won’t remember it!”

 First off, if your child is 2 and under they are free, and secondly, how do you know what they will remember?!?
 This is the best time to make it a family tradition!